impresionista/devops-static-web/readme.solution.md

 variables, and handle all of them with an speciffic tool like [Infisical](https://infisical.com/) or a vault.

+It seems to me that a [Justfile](https://github.com/casey/just) would be a better tool to document and standardize develop and deploy instructions than a `Makefile`.
+Because of its widespread use, I've chosen the latest.

 [!NOTE]
 **There is an error in the frontend:** If you try to access the `view` button